chrisjonesdesign85/fullstack-beyond/README.md

         -  `---`
     - Markdown Editors
       - Obsidian
-      - inkdrop - I have been using this app soley now for taking notes!
+      - inkdrop - I have been using this app solely now for taking notes!
-      - vsCode
+      - VS Code - my code editor of choice
-    - :fire: All the emmojis
+    - :fire: All the emojis
     - Mermaid.js
-  - Google Fu
+  - Google-Fu
   - How the Internet Works
   - Browsers
   - Domain Names